 How much money can I get from a Pell Grant?

-Pell Grants are currently worth up to $5,815 annually.
+For the 2021-22 school year, Pell Grants are worth up to $6,495 annually.
 However, the exact amount varies depending on a variety of factors.
 This amount is calculated based on a formula that considers factors such as your financial need, your cost of attendance, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
 Amounts can change each year.
 Generally, the maximum amount will rise.

 How will I receive my Pell Grant?